-- Maintaining capital adequacy above minimum regulatory requirements under both normal and stressed conditions; - Promoting stability of earnings to support performance in line with financial objectives; - Ensuring sound management of liquidity and funding risk in normal and stressed conditions; - Proactively controlling concentration risks; - Managing operational and compliance risk within the Non-Financial Risk Framework to ensure sustainable performance; - Minimising reputational risk; and - Managing and mitigating conduct risk.
+- Maintaining capital adequacy above self-assessed minimums and regulatory requirements; - Promoting stability of earnings to support performance in line with financial objectives; - Ensuring sound management of liquidity and funding risk in normal and stressed conditions; - Proactively controlling concentration risks; - Managing operational and compliance risk within the Non-Financial Risk Framework to ensure sustainable performance; - Minimising reputational risk; and - Managing and mitigating conduct risk.

 The risk appetite is determined in partnership with the financial and capital planning process on an annual basis, based on bottom-up forecasts that reflect planned risk usage by the businesses and top-down, Board-driven strategic risk objectives and risk appetite.
-Stressing of financial and capital plans is an essential element in the risk appetite calibration process as a key means through which the strategic risk objectives, financial resources and business plans are aligned.
+Stressing of financial and capital plans is an essential element in the risk appetite calibration process as a key means through which CSAML's strategic risk objectives, financial resources and business plans are aligned.
 The risk appetite is approved through a number of internal governance forums and subsequently, by the Board.

+The Risk Appetite Statement ('RAS') is the formal plan, approved by the Board, for CSAML's risk appetite.
 The top-down and bottom-up risk appetite calibration process includes the following key steps: